paradicms/paradicms.github.io/docs/tutorials/spreadsheet-ssg/index.md

 Follow the [recipe on manually running a GitHub Actions workflow](/docs/recipes/run-github-ssg-workflow).

+The GitHub Actions workflow is downloading the contents of the Google Sheet, transforming it to the Paradicms data model, generating the faceted search interface, and deploying it to GitHub Pages.

 ### Navigate to your site

 Follow the [recipe on visiting your GitHub Pages site](/docs/recipes/visit-github-pages).

+Your site is now available on the public Internet, and you can share it with people.

 ### Next steps

-Your new Google Sheet contains example collection data copied from teh template.
+Your new Google Sheet contains example collection data copied from the template.
 When you are ready, clear this data (rows 2+) in each sheet, and proceed to the tutorial on [editing collection data in a spreadsheet](/docs/tutorials/edit-spreadsheet).